 Professional Masters Degree Admissions

-Berkeley Statistics Professional Master's Program candidates are engaged in a full-time research program for one year (with some possibility of a third semester depending on circumstances).
+Berkeley Statistics Professional Master's Program candidates are engaged in a full-time program for one year (with some possibility of a third semester depending on circumstances).
 The program is designed to prepare students for careers in industries that require statistical skills.
 The focus is on tackling statistical challenges encountered by industry rather than preparing for a PhD.
 The Masters (or M.A.) program provides a roadmap to success by combining rigorous core courses with an elective program in graduate-level Statistics that meets areas of interest or career goals

-The Berkeley Statistics Professional Master's Degree Program includes students who are admitted directly into the department and students obtaining advanced degrees in other departments at Berkeley.
+The Berkeley Statistics Professional Master's Degree Program includes students who are admitted directly into the department from a wide range of undergraduate and even unrelated graduate degree backgrounds.
 Coursework consists of intensive graduate courses in probability, theoretical statistics, and statistical computing as well as an advanced course in modern applied statistics and a capstone course.
 Students will have the option to take elective courses.

 The program is for full-time students and is designed to be completed in two semesters (fall and spring).
 In order to obtain the M.A. in Statistics, admitted M.A. students must complete a minimum of 24 units of courses and pass a comprehensive examination.

 For more information on course and unit requirements please see our Program Information page.

 For more information on the application please see our M.A.
 Statistics Application page.

 Where Are Our Graduates Now?